ddr669/Images_to_gifs/README.md

 some extensions the scripts will read only images with that extension. the ideia is make the things more fast, too soon is comming a GUI.

+## find_files_byPATH
+If you use -e --ext --extension the script read all the files with that extension. if you dont, rename the frames files with img_0001.jpg|png... in order.

 ### background_remove scheme
 > L-channel: brightness.<br>
 > A-channel: variation between red and green.<br>